A note on the Hodge conjecture: Lemmas and a Theorem

-We have found a nonzero form from $H^{2,2}(M)$ that is not a linear combination of with rational coefficients of the cohomology classes of complex subvarieties of $M$.
-However, we should still show that the cohomology class of this form is a Hodge class in order to present a counterexample to the Hodge conjecture.
-Unfortunately the form does not represent a Hodge class since we cannot show that it is rational.
-We remember that singular cohomology ot a complex manifold of complex dimension $n$ is defined as the singular cohomology of the underlying real manifold of dimension $2n$.
+$''$ We remember that singular cohomology of a complex manifold of complex dimension $n$ is defined as the singular cohomology of the underlying real manifold of dimension $2n$.
 This yields $H^*(X;\mathbb{Z})$.
-In order to get $H^*(X;k)$, where the field k is $\mathbb{Q}$ or $\mathbb{R}$, or $\mathbb{C}$, we form the tensor product of $H^*(X;\mathbb{Z})$ with $k$.
+In order to get $H^*(X;k)$, where the field $k$ is $\mathbb{Q}$ or $\mathbb{R}$, or $\mathbb{C}$, we form the tensor product of $H^*(X;\mathbb{Z})$ with $k$.
 When the base classes of $\mathbb{Z}$ are selected, the classes of the tensor products are linear combinations of the base classes with coefficients in $k$.
 We can multiply the created (2,2)-class with any number in $k$ and get a harmonic class.
 If the class is a multiple of a base vector, we can always multiply it with a suitable number to get a class in $H^4(X;\mathbb{Q})$.
 However, if it is a linear combination with generic coefficients, multiplication by one number does not give a rational class.
 This seems to be the case with this (2,2)-form.

-Theorem 2 in [8] on page 54, also published in [9], shows that the Hodge conjecture holds for certain K3xK3 spaces, showing that in the general case the constructed (2,2)-form cannot be a Hodge class.
-The space of Hodge classes $B(H^2(S,\mathbb{Q})\otimes H^2(S,\mathbb{Q}))$ is identified up to a Tate twist with $End_{Hdg}(H^2(S,\mathbb{Q}))$ on page 14 in[8].
-Zarhin's theorem is used to characterize $End_{Hdg}(T)$ on page 16, and Mukai's theorem is used in the proof of Theorem 2, as in the proofs of other theorems in [8].
+Theorem 2 in [4] on page 54, also published in [5], shows that the Hodge conjecture holds for certain K3xK3 spaces, showing that in the general case the constructed (2,2)-form cannot be a Hodge class.
+The space of Hodge classes $B(H^2(S,\mathbb{Q})\otimes H^2(S,\mathbb{Q}))$ is identified up to a Tate twist with $End_{Hdg}(H^2(S,\mathbb{Q}))$ on page 14 in [4].
+Zarhin's theorem is used to characterize $End_{Hdg}(T)$ on page 16, and Mukai's theorem is used in the proof of Theorem 2, as in the proofs of other theorems in [4].
 Mukai's theorem requires that the endomorphism $\varphi:T(S_1)\to T(S_1)$ is a Hodge isometry.
-A Hodge isometry maps $H^{2,0}(X)$ to $H^{2,0}(X)$, as is clear e.g. from [10] page 211.
-This method in [8] seems to derive from a paper of D. Morrison [11].
+A Hodge isometry maps $H^{2,0}(X)$ to $H^{2,0}(X)$, as is clear e.g. from [6] page 211.
+This method in [4] seems to derive from a paper of D. Morrison [7].
 The endomorphism in the presented paper is complex conjugation, which sends $H^{2,0}(X)$ to $H^{0,2}(X)$ and is thus not a Hodge isometry.
-Mukai's theorem thus cannot be used, but the identification of the space of Hodge classes with endomorphisms preserving the Hodge structure still holds, and consequently the (2,2)-form created in Lemma 3.5 does not represent a Hodge class.
+Mukai's theorem thus cannot be used, but the identification of the space of Hodge classes with endomorphisms preserving the Hodge structure still holds, and consequently the (2,2)-form created in Lemma 3.4 does not represent a Hodge class.$''$